Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - It's possible that you'll have to completely reinstall Windows 11.

 Users may occasionally encounter a serious issue with their Windows 11 PC in which the system becomes stuck at the Just a moment blue screen after logging in.

 This typical problem can arise when you restart your computer after installing a Windows update or when you attempt to reinstall the OS without installation media.

 One option is that the hardware or hard disk has failed or that there is an issue with the Internet connection, which are both possibilities to examine.

 The good news is that a couple of alternative solutions can assist you in resolving the system being stuck at the Just a moment black screen.
 Let’s take a look!

 Using a local account is perfectly OK if you don’t care about Windows Store programs, have only one computer, and don’t need access to your data anywhere other than your home computer.
 Getting inside Windows and having a personal space to call your own will be a lot easier with this method!

-If you want to make use of all of the features that the OS has to offer, you’ll need to sign up for a Microsoft account in order to do so.
+If you want to use all of the features that the OS offers, you’ll need to sign up for a Microsoft account to do so.

-A Microsoft account’s most interesting feature is that it stores your Windows 11 account settings in the cloud, which is perhaps the most anticipated feature.
+A Microsoft account’s most exciting feature is that it stores your Windows 11 account settings in the cloud, perhaps the most anticipated feature.